 On all 50 series Amity defoliators the 3 drum can be adjusted upwards.
-With the defoliator run level as intended shown in Figure 24, the front steel drum 1 is 2.5 inches (6cm) ( higher than rubber drums 2 and 3; with drum 1 removing the majority of foliage and drums 2 and 3 cleaning the petioles from the crown of the beet.
-The purpose of drum 3 being adjustable is for beet stands with poor emergence where beet height varies drastically.
-In this situation when running level the front steel flails would be slicing off the tops of higher beets.
-Raising the 3rd drum allows the operation to lower the rear of the defoliator and raise the front with the end result of having drum 1 higher.
-This adjustment may also be used as the flails become worn and the rubber flail's 2.5 inches (6cm) difference in operating height becomes closer to the front steel drum.
+When the defoliator is level, the front steel drum 1 is 2.5 inches (6cm) higher than rubber drums 2 and 3.
+The purpose of drum 3 being adjustable is for poor beet stands where beet height varies drastically.
+In this situation, running the defoliator level might cause the front steel flails to damage the larger beets..
+Raising the 3rd drum allows the operator to lower the rear of the defoliator and raise the front (drum 1) higher.
+This adjustment may also be used to account for flail wear.